Navier-Stokes Existence and Smoothness: Clay Millennium Problem Statement

 The question, stripped down: do the equations of fluid motion always produce smooth, well-behaved solutions, or can they blow up?

 Nobody has claimed the prize.
-Not even close.
-There's been real progress in understanding what a solution (or a breakdown) would look like, but the problem itself remains wide open.
+There has been real progress in understanding what a solution or a breakdown would look like, but the Clay Millennium Prize problem itself remains wide open.

-The Clay Millennium Prize for Navier-Stokes is stated in the official problem description by Charles Fefferman (2000).
-Two formulations are given, one on $\mathbb{R}^3$ and one on $\mathbb{T}^3$ (periodic boundary conditions).
-A valid solution must address one of them.
+The Clay Millennium Prize for Navier-Stokes is stated in the official problem description by Charles Fefferman.
+Two formulations are given, one on $\mathbb{R}^3$ and one on $\mathbb{T}^3$ with periodic boundary conditions.
+A valid solution must resolve one of the accepted alternatives in the Clay statement.

 The prize requires either: